Which place is cheaper, New York City or Cincinnati?

 Both New York City and Cincinnati are popular destinations to visit in the autumn with plenty of activities.
 Also, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to New York City this time of year.

 Cincinnati is around the same temperature as New York City in the autumn.
-The temperature in Cincinnati is usually 58°F (15°C) in October, and New York City stays around 57°F (14°C).
+The daily temperature in Cincinnati averages around 58°F (15°C) in October, and New York City fluctuates around 57°F (14°C).

 In October, Cincinnati usually receives less rain than New York City.
-At this time of the year, Cincinnati gets 2.2 inches (56 mm) of rain, while New York City receives 3.1 inches (78 mm) of rain.
+Cincinnati gets 2.2 inches (56 mm) of rain, while New York City receives 3.1 inches (78 mm) of rain each month for the autumn.

 Both New York City and Cincinnati during the winter are popular places to visit.
 Furthermore, many travelers come to New York City for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 Be prepared for some very cold days in New York City.
 It's quite cold in Cincinnati in the winter.
 In the winter, Cincinnati is much warmer than New York City.
-Typically, the winter temperatures in Cincinnati in January are around 31°F (-0°C), and New York City is about 31°F (-1°C).
+Typically, the winter temperatures in Cincinnati in January average around 31°F (-0°C), and New York City averages at about 31°F (-1°C).

 Cincinnati usually gets less rain in January than New York City.
 Cincinnati gets 2.2 inches (57 mm) of rain, while New York City receives 3.4 inches (86 mm) of rain this time of the year.